It’s going to be difficult.

 You can even find out the websites that interest the blog’s audience.

-We can now conclude that if your target audience are SEO professionals in the age group of 25-34, then Search Engine Land is a good place to guest post.
+We can now conclude that if your target audience are SEO professionals in the age group of 25-34, then Search Engine Land is a good place to submit a guest blog post.

 Question 2 – Is the blog’s link profile clean and non-spammy?